 Graduate Program Standing Committees

 The Graduate Program in Sociology is responsible for making recommendations to the Faculty of Graduate Studies with respect to admissions of new students, course offerings, degree requirements, and a series of other matters.
 It must also organize its own external appraisals from time to time.
-A number of standing committees (.pdf)have been established to carry out these tasks.
+A number of standing committees have been established to carry out these tasks.
 Faculty are elected to each committee by their own constituents through an annual call for committee membership by the program office.

 York Sociology Graduate Student Association (YSGA)

 The York Sociology Graduate Student Association's mandate is to encourage social and academic interaction between all sociology graduate students and the wider graduate community.
 The YSGA provides many opportunities for interested students to participate in program affairs by being responsible for nominating and selecting student representatives to the different departmental and program committees.
 The YSGA also organizes an annual symposium and get-togethers for faculty and students.
 The YSGA cannot function without your active support.
 If is, after all, representing you and your concerns.
-We urge you to become actively involved in the undertakings of the YSGA; it is student run and is an important part of the program.
-Please see the list (.pdf) of current YSGA committees and their members.
+We urge you to become actively involved in the undertakings of the YSGA; it is student-run and is an important part of the program.

 The YSGA is affiliated with the Graduate Students' Association, which receives a small portion of your student fees.
 Part of these fees are given to the YSGA and the monies used to fund projects of benefit to sociology graduate students.